Services → Community Cat Program

 - Call us to volunteer or learn how you can feed and care for outdoor cats.

 If you are a Columbus Community Cat Caregiver, click here to view our voucher information.
 Community cat caregivers can pick up vouchers at our Vet Clinic – 4900 Milgen Road – Monday through Friday 10 a.m. – 6 p.m.
-Surgery drop off is Monday through Friday before 10 a.m., and cats must be in a humane trap.
+Surgery drop off is Tuesday, Wednesday and Thursday before 10 a.m., and cats must be in a humane trap.